sensu/sensu-docs/content/sensu-go/5.21/learn/learn-sensu-sandbox.md

 You don't need to make any changes to disk_usage-check.json before running `sensuctl create --file disk_usage-check.json`.

-You should see the check working on the [dashboard Entity page][21] and via sensuctl:
+You should see the check working on the [web UI Entity page][21] and via sensuctl:

 {{< highlight shell >}}
 sensuctl event list